School of Design

 We know that a stay abroad during your studies is a "once-in-a-lifetime-opportunity" for you.
 Because of the curriculum it is often not possible to postpone it to the next semester.
 We believe that a foreign experience with "corona restrictions" is better than no experience abroad.

 So far, the corona crisis in Germany has been managed very well and students who have been with us during the summer semester were and are safe.
 We assume that this will be also the case in the future.

 However, due to the unpredictable development of the corona situation we have to be prepared for different scenarios.
 Concerning the upcoming summer semester, we are sure that it will certainly not be a pure attendance semester, as it was before Corona.
 The most likely scenario is a hybrid semester, i.e. a mixture of attendance and online courses.
 This may mean that

-If the situation worsens and the infection rate rises again, there is also the possibility that the summer semester 2021 will be a pure online semester.
+If the situation worsens and the infection rate rises again, there is also the possibility that the winter semester 2021 will be a pure online semester.
 Who knows…?